-- 11. Under the terms of Sections 14 and 15 of the Public Finance and Accountability (Scotland) Act 2000, the Principal Accountable Officer for the Scottish Government has designated the Chief Executive of SAS as Accountable Officer - 12.
+- 11. Under the terms of Sections 14 and 15 of the Public Finance and Accountability (Scotland) Act 2000, the Principal Accountable Officer for the Scotlish Government has designated the Chief Executive of SAS as Accountable Officer - 12.
 Accountable Officers must comply with the terms of the Memorandum to National Health Service Accountable officers, and any updates issued to them by the Principal Accountable Officer for the Scottish Government.
 The memorandum was updated in April 2006. - 13.
 The Accountable Officer is personally answerable to the Scottish Parliament for the propriety and regularity of the public finances for SAS.
 The Accountable Officer must ensure that the Board takes account of all relevant financial considerations, including any issues of propriety, regularity, or value for money, in considering policy proposals relating to expenditure, or income. - 14.
 It is incumbent upon the Accountable Officer to combine their duties as Accountable Officer with their duty to the Board to whom they are responsible and from whom they derive their authority.
-The Board is in turn responsible to the Scottish Parliament in respect of its policies, actions, and conduct. - 15.
-The Accountable Officer has a personal duty of signing the Annual Report and Accounts for SAS.
-Consequently, they may also have the further duty of being a witness before the Audit Committee of the Scottish Parliament and be expected to deal with questions arising from the Accounts, or, more commonly from reports made to Parliament by the Auditor General for Scotland.
+The Board is in turn responsible to the Scottish Parliament in respect of its policies, actions, and conduct.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 7 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 8 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.

-16. The Accountable Officer must ensure that any arrangements for delegation promote good management, and that they are supported by the necessary staff with an appropriate balance of skills.
-This requires careful selection and development of staff and the sufficient provision of special skills and services.

-17. The specific responsibilities of the Accountable Officer are:

-- ensure that from the outset proper financial systems are in place and applied, and that procedures and controls are reviewed from time to time to ensure their continuing relevance and reliability, especially at times of major changes. - sign the Accounts assigned to them, and in doing so accept personal responsibility for ensuring that they are prepared under the principles and in the format directed by Scottish Ministers. - ensure that proper financial procedures are followed incorporating the principles of separation of duties and internal check and that accounting records are maintained in a form suited to the requirements of the relevant Accounting Manual, as well as in the form prescribed for published accounts. - ensure that the public funds for which they are responsible are properly managed and safeguarded, with independent and effective checks of cash balances in the hands of any official - ensure that the assets for which they are responsible, such as land, buildings or other property, including stores and equipment, are controlled and safeguarded with similar care, and with checks as appropriate. - ensure that, in the consideration of policy proposals relating to expenditure, or income, for which they have responsibilities as Accountable Officer, all relevant financial considerations, including any issues of propriety, regularity or value for money, are considered, and where necessary brought to the attention of the Board. - ensure that any delegation of authority is accompanied by clear lines of control and accountability, together with reporting arrangements. - ensure that effective management systems appropriate for the achievement of the organisation's objectives, including financial monitoring and control have been put in place.
+- 15. The Accountable Officer has a personal duty of signing the Annual Report and Accounts for SAS.
+Consequently, they may also have the further duty of being a witness before the Audit Committee of the Scottish Parliament and be expected to deal with questions arising from the Accounts, or, more commonly from reports made to Parliament by the Auditor General for Scotland. - 16.
+The Accountable Officer must ensure that any arrangements for delegation promote good management, and that they are supported by the necessary staff with an appropriate balance of skills.
+This requires careful selection and development of staff and the sufficient provision of special skills and services. - 17.
+The specific responsibilities of the Accountable Officer are: - ensure that from the outset proper financial systems are in place and applied, and that procedures and controls are reviewed from time to ensure their continuing relevance and reliability, especially at times of major changes. - sign the Accounts assigned to them, and in doing so accept personal responsibility for ensuring that they are prepared under the principles and in the format directed by Scottish Ministers. - ensure that proper financial procedures are followed incorporating the principles of separation of duties and internal check and that accounting records are maintained in a form suited to the requirements of the relevant Accounting Manual, as well as in the form prescribed for published accounts. - ensure that the public funds for which they are responsible are properly managed and safeguarded, with independent and effective checks of cash balances in the hands of any official - ensure that the assets for which they are responsible, such as land, buildings or other property, including stores and equipment, are controlled and safeguarded with similar care, and with checks as appropriate. - ensure that, in the consideration of policy proposals relating to expenditure, or income, for which they have responsibilities as Accountable Officer, all relevant financial considerations, including any issues of propriety, regularity or value for money, are considered, and where necessary brought to the attention of the Board.